postsharp/Metalama.Documentation/conceptual/Aspects/aspect-inheritance.md

 ## Conditional inheritance

-The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute call _all_ instances of the aspect class to be inheritable, regardless of their fields of properties.
+The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute causes _all_ instances of the aspect class to be inheritable, regardless of their fields of properties.
 If you want to make this decision dependent on fields or properties of the aspect, your aspect must implement the <xref:Metalama.Framework.Aspects.IConditionallyInheritableAspect>.

 Note that when the <xref:Metalama.Framework.Aspects.IConditionallyInheritableAspect> interface is implemented, the refactoring menu will always suggest adding the aspect to a declaration, even if the aspect is eligible for inheritance only on the target declaration.

 ## Cross-project inheritance